pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 PyMuPDF4LLM inspects each page before extracting text.
 If a page contains **no selectable text** — meaning all content is rasterised into images — OCR is triggered automatically for that page.

-Pages that contain native text are never sent through OCR, even if they also contain embedded images.
+Pages that contain native text only are never sent through OCR.
 This keeps processing fast and avoids degrading already-clean text.

 .. code-block:: python